Spain Self-Employed VISA: Application Process, Requirements Explained

 2. Proof of sufficient capital to start the business

-The amount of money you need to show you have for a Spain Self-Employed VISA depends on what kind of business you’re starting, how big it is, and what the Spanish government is asking for at the time.
+The amount of money you need to show you have for a Spain Self-Employment VISA depends on what kind of business you’re starting, how big it is, and what the Spanish government is asking for at the time.
 But generally, you’ll need to prove you have enough money to keep your business running and pay your bills for at least three years.

 For instance, if you are planning to start a trading business in Spain, you need a building or premises, so you have to provide evidence that you have enough funds to pay your rent, bills, and regulate your business.